 Until our little ones are approximately 1 year old, 100% of our communication with them meets our mutual needs for connection, because, let’s be honest – there isn’t a real need for anything else.
 They don’t yet talk, or walk, or do anything that might sabotage our needs (except for that sleeping thing, but oh well).
-We tell them about the world, about ourselves, about them, everything we say has to do with love.
+We tell them about the world, about ourselves, about them, and everything we say has to do with love.

 But then – they become active.
 They become mobile.
 They become verbal.
 And our language changes in a heartbeat.
 No. Don’t.
 Stop.
 Don’t touch that.
 Don’t go there.
 This isn’t for you.
 You’re too small to do that.
 You can’t get there.
 Not now.
 No. No. No.